Lockdown Files: Articles about politics

 The Telegraph said that the messages show disagreements between the Chancellor of the Exchequer, Rishi Sunak, and Hancock over policy.
-They said Hancock messaged Sunak, "Stop your 'allies' from briefing against me", complaining that the Treasury was briefing against Hancock's policies.
-The Telegraph said there were disagreements about the wording of advice to businesses when restrictions were reduced in June 2020 about businesses keeping records of customers, with Sunak and Sharma disagreeing with Hancock and Simon Case.
+They said Hancock messaged Sunak, "Stop your 'allies' from briefing against me" and complained that the Treasury was briefing against Hancock's policies.
+The Telegraph said there were disagreements about the wording of advice to businesses when restrictions were reduced in June 2020 and businesses were required to keep record of customers, with Sunak and Alok Sharma disagreeing with Hancock and Case.

 The Telegraph reported that there are messages between Allan Nixon, a parliamentary Advisor and Hancock discuss threatening to cancel projects in MPs constituencies if MPs did not support the local lockdown tiers legislation in November 2020.
 The Telegraph reported that as part of trying to stop MPs from rebelling the whips compiled a spreadsheet of 95 MPs who disagreed with this policy and the reasons for disagreeing with reasons given related to lack of parliamentary scrutinny, economic harm, harms to hospital, absence of cost benefit analysis and the policy being "unconservative".
 MP Jake Berry, when interviewed about the matter said that the plan to threaten MPs was completely unacceptable and that he would have made details public if he was aware of it and was.
-MP James Daly said that he was appalled and disgusted that disability hub in his constintuency had been discussed as a way of coercing him.
+MP James Daly said that he was appalled and disgusted that the disability hub in his constituency had been discussed as a way of coercing him.
 Daly said that no such threat was made.

 The Telegraph reported that Hancock discussed removing Jeremy Farrar, from Scientific Advisory Group for Emergencies because he publicly commented on the Government's COVID policy and decision to close Public Health England.